Joint Commission International Launches Global Patient Safety Awards to Recognize Innovative Healthcare Practices and Excellence

 "Recognition plays an important role in sustaining momentum.
 JCI Global Patient Safety Awards will acknowledge frontline, system‑level and national efforts, and signal leadership commitment to patient safety as a core value," said Neelam Dhingra, MD, MBBS, vice president and global chief patient safety officer, JCI.
 "What often stands in the way to improving patient safety is access to knowledge, proven practices, and resources.
 These awards are designed to celebrate innovation, but more importantly they are designed to offer a framework for gathering and sharing leading practices that all can learn from."

-The winners will be honored at the annual Joint Commission UNIFY 2026 conference, held 30 September–1 October 2026, in Washington, DC, United States.
+The winners will be honored at Joint Commission's UNIFY 2026 conference, held 30 September–1 October 2026, in Washington, DC.

-Healthcare organizations and national health authorities outside the United States are eligible to apply for the awards at no cost.
-Interested parties can access application criteria, more information, and the link to apply on JCI's website HERE.
+Healthcare organizations and national health authorities outside the United States are eligible to apply at no cost.
+Interested parties can access more information on JCI's website.

 About Joint Commission International